 The concept of the night watchman state has been influential in shaping political and economic perceptions, particularly in the United States (US) and other Western countries.
 However, some critics argue that the night watchman state fails to address issues such as inequality, poverty, and environmental degradation.
 It also can lead to the concentration of wealth and power in the hands of a few.
-For instance, Milton Friedman emphasized that the state should play a vital role in both social and economic regulations, like the cases of money supply for the economy, and charity for the poor.5 As such, some
+For instance, Milton Friedman emphasized that the state should play a vital role in both social and economic regulations,

-1 Andrew Nestingen, 'From Punk to Social Democracy' in Mette Hjort and Ursula Lindqvist (eds.)
+&lt;sup>1 Andrew Nestingen, 'From Punk to Social Democracy' in Mette Hjort and Ursula Lindqvist (eds.)
 A companion to Nordic Cinema (Willy Blackwell 2016) 307.

-2 Jonathan Wolff and Robert Nozick, Property, justice and the Minimal states (Polity Press 1991) 10.
+&lt;sup>2 Jonathan Wolff and Robert Nozick, Property, justice and the Minimal states (Polity Press 1991) 10.

-3 Feng Hui, 'On the economized state in the context of economic law science' in Jichun Shi (ed.)
+&lt;sup>3 Feng Hui, 'On the economized state in the context of economic law science' in Jichun Shi (ed.)
 Renmin Chinese Law Review (Edward Elgar 2013) 53- footnote 5.

-4 James S. Coleman, Boris Frankel, and Derek L. Phillips 'Robert Nozick's Anarchy, State, and Utopia' (1976) 3 (3) Theory and Society, 437, 437.
+&lt;sup>4 James S. Coleman, Boris Frankel, and Derek L. Phillips 'Robert Nozick's Anarchy, State, and Utopia' (1976) 3 (3) Theory and Society, 437, 437.